-In 2018, 55,000 accounts were affected.
-The group responsible admitted to using Amazon webserver logins belonging to Lynda employees to access customer information.
-They then used this data and in contacting the corresponding company, extorted them for hundreds of thousands of dollars’ worth of bitcoin.
+In 2018, 55,000 accounts were affected when two hackers admitted to using Amazon web server logins belonging to Lynda employees to access customer information.
+They then used this data and in contacting the corresponding company, extorted them for hundreds of thousands of dollars worth of bitcoin.
 In a strange twist to the case, the group also admitted to hacking Uber in 2016 in a breach that compromised 57 million users.
-Uber who initially chose to keep the incident a secret, were slapped with a $148 million fine and will be required to submit to 20 years of privacy audits.
-By not reporting the breach were not only faced with lost business anyway, they were slapped with a fine as well.
+Uber who initially chose to keep the incident a secret, was slapped with a $148 million fine and will be required to submit to 20 years of privacy audits.
+By not reporting the breach were not only faced with lost business anyway but they were also slapped with a fine as well.

-2019 was a grim year for securing sensitive information.
-Names addresses and demographic data of 80 million US households were revealed.
-Expected salaries of over a million US households as well as thousands of Facebook passwords, likes and comments were revealed as well.
-In the case of the Facebook data, a third-party company stored the information incorrectly.
+Overall, 2019 was a grim year for securing sensitive information.
+Names, addresses, and demographic data of 80 million US households were revealed.
+Expected salaries of over a million US households as well as thousands of Facebook passwords, likes, and comments were revealed as well.
+In the case of Facebook data, a third-party company stored the information incorrectly.

-In April 2019 Facebook had over 540 million customer related records exposed according to UpGuard, a cybersecurity research firm.
-Once again, data stored on AWS servers is compromised.
+In April 2019 Facebook had over 540 million customer-related records exposed according to UpGuard, a cybersecurity research firm.
+Once again, data stored on AWS servers are compromised.
 In September 2019 an unsecured AWS server exposed phone numbers that could be matched with Facebook accounts.
 These are only the known cases of data compromised related to Facebook’s AWS servers.
 These thieves did not have to break in, they merely exploited machines with improperly utilized security settings.
 With cybercrime and security breaches, now more than ever it is vital to secure organization data especially if placed in the cloud.